ryanliupie/CompTIA-Network-N10-008-Notes/README.md

 <p> Hello, I am currently pursuing the CompTIA Network + exam and hope to take it soon.
 Down below you can click on each markdown to review the objectives ⇓ .
 Feel free to use them in your studies (if you can read my hand writing) and contact via email if you have any questions!
 </p>

 <p> These notes derive from Professor Messer's Youtube Course, LLM (chatGPT), and Cisco's Networking basics.
 I also purchased Jason Dion's practice exams to further my studies with the additon of ExamCompass.
+Also, the amazing people of Reddit.
 </p>

 <p> I will not be displaying any paid material here as these instructors have worked extremely hard to put out amazing information where you and I can learn from.
 I highly suggest you to support these creators during your studies!